-TOTAL MA degree credits-32
+TOTAL MA degree credits-36

-Professional SDA certification requires 2 of 6 specified areas (see pp. 260-262).
+Professional Seventh-day Adventist certification requires 2 of 6 specified areas (see pp. 265-266).
 The MA program provides a broad exposure to the profession and allows flexibility in the selection of courses.
-Students should be aware, however, that specific requirements for certification as a school administrator and/or supervisor vary among states and systems (i.e., private, parochial, or government) and are subject to periodic change.
+Students should be aware, however, that specific requirements for state licensure as a school administrator and/or supervisor vary among states and systems (i.e., private, parochial, or government) and are subject to periodic change.
 Each student is responsible to determine which certification(s), if any, will be sought and to counsel with his/her advisor early in the program to assure that requirements are satisfied.
-In some instances, certification provisions may require study beyond the 32-credit minimum.
+In some instances, certification provisions may require study beyond the 36-credit minimum.